jerrystsai/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk panel_plot](figure/panel_plot.png)

-Using the imputed data, on average, the person is more active during weekends than weekdays, particularly after 10am.
+Using the imputed data, on average the person is more active during weekends than weekdays, particularly after 10am.